hanleychan/expenses/README.md

 # expenses

-This is a web application to handle expenses.
+This is a web application to handle expenses written in PHP.

 URL: http://www.hanleyc.com/money